 For Infants and Children under age 7:

 The Sacrament of Baptism for Infants and Children is celebrated at various times throughout the year.
 The Parish has a schedule of dates from which families can select.
 Parents and Godparents are to attend a Sacramental Preparation session prior to the Baptism date.
-For more information, and to see the schedule of dates for classes, click here.
+For more information, and to see the schedule of dates for classes – Baptism Schedule 2020.
 Parents should contact the parish office to register for the Baptismal preparation class.
 You will then be contacted by the Baptismal Preparation Coordinator who will answer any of your questions and explain the process to you.

 For Children age 7 thru Teens:

-Children in this age group are placed in the religious education program with their peers in age appropriate settings.
+Children in this age group are placed in the Parish Faith Formation Program with their peers in age appropriate settings.
 In this program, children learn about the beauty of the Catholic faith and prepare for their Baptism.
 Please contact the Coordinator for Faith Formation or call the Parish office for more information.

 Adults who are 18 years and older who are seeking to be Baptized will participate in a process called “Becoming Catholic.”
 This process leads to participation in the Rite of Christian Initiation of Adults.
 For more information, contact the coordinator for “Becoming Catholic.”